 Independence Day July 4

-Labor Day First Monday in September Thanksgiving Day Fourth Thursday in November
+Labor Day First Monday in September

+Thanksgiving Day Fourth Thursday in November

 Christmas Eve December 24

 Christmas Day December 25

 New Year's Eve December 31

 New Year's Day January 1

-Martin Luther King Jr. Day
+Martin Luther King Jr. Day Third Monday in January

-Memorial Day

-Third Monday in January

-Last Monday in May
+Memorial Day Last Monday in May

 12/9/2 To qualify for any paid holiday employees must work or be in pay status on the last scheduled workday immediately preceding or the first scheduled workday immediately following the holiday.
-In the event an employee is on leave of absence at the request of the Employer, the employee must, in order to qualify for the paid holiday, be in pay status on the last scheduled workday immediately preceding or the first scheduled workday following such leave of absence during which the holiday occurs.
+In the event an employee is on leave of absence at the request of the Employer, the employee must, in order to qualify for the paid holiday, be in pay status on the last scheduled workday immediately preceding or the first scheduled workday immediately preceding or the first scheduled workday is under the paid holiday.

 12/9/3 The Employer agrees to provide four and one-half (4 1/2) additional noncumulative personal holidays each year to all employees.
-These four and one-half (4 1/2) holidays may be taken at any time during the year including non-Christian holidays provided the days selected by the employee have the prior approval of the appointing authority.
+These four and one-half (4 1/2) holidays may be taken at any time during the year provided the days selected by the employee have the prior approval of the appointing authority.
 Said approval shall be granted if the employee gives the appointing authority or his/her designee fourteen (14) days notice of his/her intent to take a personal holiday for religious reasons.